Student Advisory Committee for Public Safety

 Overview and Membership

-The Student Advisory Committee for Public Safety addresses a variety of subjects related to student safety and security and provides diverse perspectives from both undergraduate and graduate students on issues such as recruitment and training of personnel, security-related communications and reports, and new safety initiatives.
+The Student Advisory Committee for Public Safety addresses a variety of subjects related to student safety.
+It provides diverse perspectives from undergraduate and graduate students on issues such as recruitment and training of personnel, public safety-related communications and reports, and new safety initiatives.

-The committee meets regularly with the VP for Public Safety and senior administrators from the office of the Vice Provost for Student Affairs to provide insight and feedback, share concerns of fellow students, and offer ideas for improving security.
+The committee meets with the Vice President for Public Safety and senior administrators from the Office of the Vice Provost for Student Affairs to provide insight and feedback, share concerns of fellow students, and offer ideas for improving public safety.

 The committee is supported by staff from Johns Hopkins Public Safety, Student Affairs, and key campus stakeholders, who will provide information on current university policies, practices, and programs as necessary and assist with other materials to inform the committee’s work.

-The committee is composed of 12 undergraduate and graduate student representatives from across JHU’s schools and is reflective of the diversity of the university community.
-Members are appointed by the VP for Public Safety in coordination with the Vice Provost for Student Affairs for a one-year term and are welcome to apply for additional terms.
+The committee comprises eight undergraduate and graduate student representatives from across JHU’s schools and reflects the diversity of the university community.
+Members are appointed by the Vice President for Public Safety in coordination with the Vice Provost for Student Affairs for a one-year term and are welcome to apply for additional terms.
 Students must be currently enrolled at the university to serve on the committee.
+The committee is expected to meet at least twice each spring and fall semester and as needed to consider timely issues.

 Charge